Vita0818/Outposts/FORGIS_TASK.md

 ## Goal

-Improve the Android home screen so it feels more like Kikaria, not like a generic Android/Compose imitation.

-The goal is not pixel-perfect copying.

-The goal is source-guided visual translation: understand the iOS design intent, compare it with the current Android result, identify the most important remaining gaps, and refine the Android implementation accordingly.
+Repair the current Kikaria-Android project after the latest UI refinement pass.

+The priority order is:

+1. Restore build/sync/run correctness.
+2. Preserve the latest improved Kikaria-like home visual direction where possible.
+3. Avoid broad rewrites.
+4. Avoid new feature work.
+5. Leave a clear report of what was broken and what was fixed.

+If a visual refinement caused compile or runtime breakage, fix it directly.

+If a visual change is too fragile, simplify it enough to make the app run, but do not revert the whole home screen to the old generic skeleton.

 ## Required reasoning process

-Before editing, you must inspect both sides:

-1. Inspect the relevant Kikaria iOS source and design/context files.
-2. Inspect the current Kikaria-Android home screen and related styling files.
-3. Compare the two implementations.
-4. Identify the most important visual gaps.
-5. Decide your own minimal but meaningful refinement plan.
-6. Implement the refinement.
-7. Keep the app runnable.

-Do not rely only on the task text.

-Use the source repository as the primary reference.

-Use the current Android implementation as the starting point.

-## What to optimize

-Use your own judgment after source inspection.

-Focus on the home screen's overall visual fidelity, including composition, hierarchy, rhythm, typography, color, softness, atmosphere, and product identity.

-Do not make broad feature changes.

-Do not change review flow, data model, Markdown parsing, persistence, or other non-home areas unless required to keep the app compiling.

-## Important constraint

-Do not simply add more UI elements.

-Do not overcomplicate the screen.

-Kikaria's visual direction should remain calm, minimal, soft, premium, and study-focused.

-Prefer fewer, higher-impact changes over many scattered tweaks.

-## Implementation freedom

-You may choose which Android files to edit.

-You may adjust theme, reusable components, and home screen implementation if needed.

-You may create small helper composables if they clearly improve the implementation.

-You may use Compose-native drawing and layout techniques.

-Do not introduce heavy dependencies.

-Do not make fragile Gradle or dependency changes unless absolutely necessary.
+Before editing, inspect the current Android project carefully.

+You should:

+1. Inspect the Gradle configuration.
+2. Inspect the Android manifest and resources.
+3. Inspect the current home UI implementation.
+4. Inspect theme/component files touched by the visual pass.
+5. Inspect navigation and MainActivity.
+6. Inspect ViewModel state used by the home screen.
+7. Identify likely build, sync, install, or launch blockers.
+8. Repair them systematically.

+Do not only patch one isolated line.

+Do not assume the first visible error is the only error.

+Try to identify patterns and fix the class of problem.

+## Files to inspect

+Inspect relevant files under:

+Kikaria-Android

+including but not limited to:

+- settings.gradle.kts
+- build.gradle.kts
+- app/build.gradle.kts
+- gradle.properties
+- app/src/main/AndroidManifest.xml
+- app/src/main/java
+- app/src/main/res
+- FORGIS_HOME_UI_REPORT.md
+- FORGIS_BUILD_FIX_REPORT.md
+- FORGIS_LOG.md if useful

+Use the source repository only as a reference for intended behavior and visual direction.

+## What to fix

+Fix issues that can prevent Android Studio sync, build, install, or app launch, such as:

+- Kotlin syntax errors
+- invalid Compose API usage
+- missing imports
+- invalid custom getters or state declarations
+- invalid resource references
+- missing resources
+- invalid Manifest entries
+- package or namespace mismatch
+- broken navigation references
+- broken ViewModel usage
+- fragile visual code introduced by the previous UI pass
+- Gradle configuration problems
+- dependency or AndroidX configuration problems

+Keep fixes targeted.

+Do not add unrelated dependencies.

+Do not introduce network services, analytics, accounts, ads, telemetry, cloud services, or external runtime requirements.

+## Visual preservation

+The latest home screen direction should be preserved as much as possible.

+Do not revert to the old generic Material-style skeleton unless absolutely necessary for launch.

+If a UI detail breaks build/runtime, simplify that detail while keeping the overall Kikaria-like direction.

 ## Report

 Create or update:

-Kikaria-Android/FORGIS_HOME_UI_REPORT.md

-Add a new section for this pass.
+Kikaria-Android/FORGIS_RUN_FIX_REPORT.md

 The report should include:

-- what source files you inspected;
+- files inspected
+- likely failure causes identified
-- what Android files you inspected;
+- files changed
-- the visual gaps you identified;
-- the refinement strategy you chose;
-- files changed;
+- fixes made
+- whether the home UI direction was preserved
-- remaining gaps;
+- remaining risks
-- recommended next pass.
+- suggested next local Android Studio steps

 ## Completion

 When finished, return final_summary with:

-- source files inspected;
+- what was inspected
+- what was broken
+- what was fixed
-- Android files inspected;
+- which files changed
-- main visual gaps identified;
-- changes made;
-- whether all writes stayed inside Kikaria-Android;
+- whether all writes stayed inside Kikaria-Android
-- whether the source repository stayed read-only;
+- whether the source repository stayed read-only
+- whether the app is expected to build/run
-- remaining risks;
+- remaining risks
-- recommended next step.
+- recommended next step